Share:

 5 Causes of Black Toenails

 It can be quite startling to pull your sock off and spot a black toenail.
 For some people, it may be only a black dot under the nail, while for others, the entire nail may be dark.
 But rest assured, as disturbing as it may appear, a black spot on your nail is usually not serious.
-Read on to discover five reasons why you may have black toenails, and what you can do to treat and prevent them.
+Read on to discover five causes of black toenails, and what you can do to treat and prevent them.

 1. Singular Injury

 Ouch!
 A trauma, such as stubbing your toe or dropping a heavy object on it, can cause a black nail.
-This happens because the force of the object breaks blood vessels under the nail, causing a pooling of blood that appears dark.
+This happens because the force of the object breaks the blood vessels under the nail, causing a pooling of blood that appears dark.
 The toe may also be sore and sensitive to touch.
 While this type of black toenail can resolve on its own, you may need to see a chiropodist to have the blood drained.
+You should see the dark section of the nail growing out within a couple of months.
+In some cases the nail can come off, but don’t worry: another nail will be growing behind it to take its place.
+In some cases, the new nail can be thickened because the trauma has traumatized the nail from where it grows.

 2. Repeated Injury